 Before I was married, I met a man through mutual friends.
 He wasn’t particularly attractive, but he seemed kind and safe, and I talked myself into liking him.
 We dated for about three months, but then he began acting distant.
 He didn’t call as much, and was sort of rude to me on a double date with our friends.
 I asked him, “What’s wrong?”
 He answered, “I feel like I should be in love with you by now and I’m just not.”
 Ouch.
 That killed me.
 What I realized was, if you’re settling, the person can tell.

 3. By the way, I cheated on you.

 The end of a long-term relationship is never easy for either person.
 But in this case, the person was so hurt, that he decided to try to hurt me.
-As we tried to maintain a friendship, we were talking on the phone one day, and he blurted out, “Just so you know, I cheated on you that first year we were together.”
+As we tried to maintain a friendship, we were talking on the phone one day, and he blurted out, “Just so you know, I cheated on you the whole first year we were together.”
 I felt nausea followed by rage followed by sadness.
 Here’s the positive: I had suspected it for years, so finding out he really did cheat made me feel validated, like I wasn’t that crazy, insecure girlfriend.
 Still, it killed me.